ivanleomk/ML-Notes/README.md

 [[Language Models Are Unsupervised Multitask Learners]] : How GPT-2 challenged a traditional paradigm of pre-train -> fine-tune on task with its auto-regressive prompting ability

 [[A Comprehensive Overview of Large Language Models]] : A walkthrough of the key ideas and concepts around large language models

+[[Improving Language Understanding by Generative Pre-Training]] : How GPT-1 helped to bring forth a huge revolution in the NLP space by showing efficient transfer learning abilities